thomas992/purpl-engine/README.md

 ## Building the engine

-All the stuff needed to build the engine is provided, and licenses for the libraries and programs are in `deps/licenses`.
+All the stuff needed to build the engine (other than the compiler) is provided, and licenses for the libraries and programs are in `deps/licenses`.

+On Windows, you need Visual Studio 2019 16.8 or later (i.e. C17 support.
+However, earlier versions may work) and the Windows SDK (any recentish one should be fine).
+On Linux, you need the X11 or Wayland development headers and any version of Clang supporting C17 or later (basically every easily obtainable version unless you run a super old distro).

 To build the engine, run the following commands on Windows:
 ```batch